gairolaayush99/Zenatix/README.md

-# Farmer-s-App
+# Zenatix
-A farmer business website
+A Bakers business website

 # Steps to run